 Influenza usually lasts between 3 to 7 days for most individuals, but some symptoms, like cough and fatigue, can persist for several weeks.

-Yes, influenza can cause serious complications, especially in vulnerable populations such as infants, the elderly, and those with chronic medical conditions.
+Yes, influenza can cause serious complications, especially in vulnerable populations such as infants, older adults, and those with chronic medical conditions.

 Influenza A can be harmful, causing severe illness and complications like pneumonia, especially in at-risk populations, leading to significant morbidity and mortality.